canliy961/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 v_2 = \sqrt{2} \times v_1
 $$

-(meaning it is $\sqrt{2}$ times larger than the first cosmic velocity.)

 ---

-### 2.3 Derivation of the Third Cosmic Velocity (Solar System Escape Velocity)
+## 2.3 Derivation of the Third Cosmic Velocity (Solar System Escape Velocity)

-The third cosmic velocity is the speed needed not just to escape Earth’s gravity, but also the Sun's gravity from Earth’s orbit.
+The third cosmic velocity is the minimum speed needed for an object to escape not only Earth's gravity, but also the Sun's gravitational pull, starting from Earth's orbit.

-First, the escape velocity from the Sun at Earth's orbit is:
+First, the escape velocity from the Sun at Earth's distance is:

 $$
 v_{\text{sun-escape}} = \sqrt{\frac{2 G M_{\text{sun}}}{r_{\text{orbit}}}}